Baby Huey (singer): Death

 On October 28, 1970, Ramey died of a drug-related heart attack at the age of twenty-six in a Chicago motel room.
-His funeral was held on November 1, in his native Richmond, Indiana, and he was buried there in Glen Havens Memorial Gardens.
+His funeral was held on November 1 in his native Richmond, Indiana, and he was buried there in Glen Havens Memorial Gardens.

 Legacy

 Baby Huey's album, The Baby Huey Story: The Living Legend, was released posthumously.
-Produced by Curtis Mayfield, the album featured several Mayfield compositions, as well as a cover of Sam Cooke's "A Change Is Gonna Come" and two original compositions by Ramey.
+Produced by Curtis Mayfield, the album features several Mayfield compositions, as well as a cover of Sam Cooke's "A Change Is Gonna Come" and two original compositions by Ramey.
 The album did not sell well upon its initial release and was largely forgotten by the mainstream.
 Today, the album is considered a classic of its period.

 On October 7, 1971, Jet magazine ran a small piece claiming his mother was granted authorization to audit the records of two recording firms, including Curtom Records.
 The order also permitted her to evaluate an undetermined estate left by him.
 According to Chicago attorney Vernon M. Rhinehart, Ramey had a salary of $3,500 per week.